ErAConD : Error Annotated Conversational Dialog Dataset for Grammatical Error Correction: Dataset Statistics

 \section{Dataset Statistics}

 Table \ref{tb:overview} reports statistics related to the composition of the ErAConD dataset.
 All statistics are based on user turns; we omit turns generated by our dialog system, as these are not relevant to training a GEC system to provide feedback to users.
-Additionally, we exclude utterances which include only stop phrases such as \say{stop} and \say{goodbye}, since these are intended to terminate the conversation.
-Error type tags are generated from annotated parallel data automatically with our modified version of ERRANT, and related figures are averaged across multiple annotators.
+Additionally, we exclude utterances which include only stop phrases (i.e. \say{stop}, \say{goodbye}, etc.) since these are intended to terminate the conversation.
+Our 3-level structure is reflected in our modified ERRANT \citep{bryant2019bea} toolkit and M2 format.
+Error type tags are generated from annotated parallel data automatically with our modified version of ERRANT\ifaclfinal\footnote{Code is available at \url{https://github.com/yuanxun-yx/errant}}\else\footnote{Code will be available on GitHub upon acceptance.}\fi, and related figures are averaged across multiple annotators.
+Inspired by \citet{rozovskaya2021good}, our version of ERRANT also enables users to provide grammatically equivalent edits (i.e. changing ``I'm'' to ``I am''), so that ERRANT can recognize them as identical edits.

-As shown in Table \ref{tb:overview}, Level 3 edits account for about 30\% of all errors, which supports the necessity of our proposed categorization feature.
+As shown in Table \ref{tb:overview}, Level 3 edits account for 29.17\% of all errors, which supports the necessity of our proposed categorization feature.
 The error distribution in our dataset is comparable to that of essay-based GEC datasets, according to statistics provided in \citet{bryant2019bea}, with the exception of spelling and morphological (inflection) errors, which are substantially higher.
 While the higher rate of spelling errors is unsurprising in a conversation dataset, the difference in morphological errors warrants further investigation.